oe4dns/tootgroup.py/README.md

    "!@group_name" anywhere in the toot.
    EXAMPLE: "OHAI! just found that !@mastodon thingie!"

+   Beware if you are posting from Friendica!
+Friendica handles the Exclamation Mark in a special way because it is also used to address the Friendica Forum functionality.
+Thus you have to omit the "@" like shown below EXAMPLE (from Friendica): "OHAI! just found that !mastodon thingie!"

 2. Write a message that should appear as a new post from the group:
    Put "@group_name" at the very beginning of a direct/private message.
+   (also valid on Friendica)
    EXAMPLE: "@mastodon HERE BE THE MESSAGE TEXT"

 How to set up?